• Skip to primary navigation

 5. When you Tend to Topple

-With great power comes great responsibility said the wise Dumbledore.
-But it is when you try to steer away that it leads to an end of your rein.
+With great power comes great responsibility, said the wise Dumbledore.
+But it is when you try to steer away that it leads to an end of your reign.

 I agree, there will come times when we all want to take a break from the regular and go chill.
 But the problem starts when we go off balance.
 This was the case with Jack Dorsey, the founder of Twitter, who was once fired from his own company.